This Dry Brined Smoked Chicken is slowly smoked then finished with a Carolina style BBQ sauce glaze.

 How to Cook Dry Brined Chicken on the Smoker

 When using the glaze, this is where your favorite flavors can stand out (like mixing sweet with heat and savory).
-In our case, we used a Carolina style BBQ sauce, with some added agave nectar.
+In our case, we used a Carolina style BBQ sauce, with some added agave nectar and Dijon mustard.
+Whisk it together and then apply the glaze with a silicone BBQ brush.
 Feel free to use your favorite style of BBQ sauce as your glaze.

 How Long to Smoke a Whole Chicken?

-The average cooking time will vary based on a number of factors, but plan on roughly 2 hours for the total cook.
+The average cooking time will vary based on the size of chicken or the temperature of the smoker, but plan on roughly 2 hours for the total cook.
+Always cook to the internal temperature of chicken and not time using a good instant read thermometer versus a dial thermometer.

 Wine Pairing for Dry Brined Chicken